Benvenuto Cellini

 France

 A fall-out with the Pope in the late 1530s ultimately led to Cellini's move to France where he worked at the court of Francis I at Fontainebleau and Paris.
 It was in France that he created his famous saltcellar (Saliera, 1540-1543, Kunsthistorisches Museum, Vienna) made from gold adorned with enamel, with an ebony base.
 As always, however, his temperament, artistic skill and debauchery ensured him of numerous enemies, whom he was (for once) unable to subdue by physical means.
 As a result, after five years of successful goldsmithery, he left Fontainebleau and retired to Florence.
+(Please note: for more details of the artistic activity at the French royal court, see Fontainebleau School 1530-1610.)

 Florence

 In Florence Cellini continued as a goldsmith but also took up large-scale sculpture in the round, becoming the rival of sculptor Baccio Bandinelli (1493-1560).
 His masterpiece, made for Cosimo I de' Medici and one of the greatest examples of Florentine Mannerist sculpture, is the bronze statue Perseus with the head of Medusa (1545-54, Loggia dei Lanzi, Florence).
 The casting of this immortal statue reportedly caused Cellini the utmost trouble and anxiety, while its final completion and display was hailed with rapturous acclaim from all over Italy.
-Other notable but not memorable works included his two bronze busts - Cosimo I (1545-8, Bargello, Florence) and Bindo Altoviti (1550, Gardner Museum, Boston) - along with several marble sculptures.
+Other notable although not memorable works included his two bronze portrait busts - Cosimo I (1545-8, Bargello, Florence) and Bindo Altoviti (1550, Gardner Museum, Boston) - along with several marble sculptures.

 Decline

 The unveiling of Perseus (1554) marked the zenith of Cellini's career as an artist.
-Three years later he was sentenced to four years in jail for illegal sexual practices, and his output thereafter was limited to his autobiography and various books on sculpture and the art of goldsmithery.
+Three years later he was sentenced to four years in jail for illegal physical practices, and his output thereafter was limited to his autobiography and various books on sculpture and the art of goldsmithery.
 He died unmarried in Florence at the age of 70, though survived by numerous children, and was buried with great honours.

-• For the evolution and development of the visual arts, see: History of Art.
+• For the history and types of sculpture, see: Homepage.

-Art Types | Art Movements | Plastic Art | Visual Artists, Greatest | Best Art Museums
+Plastic Art | Visual Artists, Greatest

 © visual-arts-cork.com.
 All rights reserved.